pgtipping/Synthalyst/memory-bank/activeContext.md

 ## Recent Changes

+### Prisma Model Casing Fix - March 14, 2025

+We have fixed issues with Prisma model casing in the Interview Prep Questions API:

+1. **Casing Consistency**:

+   - Updated all Prisma model references to use camelCase instead of PascalCase
+   - Changed `QuestionLibrary` to `questionLibrary` and `UserSavedQuestion` to `userSavedQuestion`
+   - This ensures consistency with Prisma's automatic casing conventions

+2. **Type Safety Improvements**:

+   - Updated the `QuestionLibraryItem` interface to make the `answer` property nullable
+   - This matches the actual structure in the database where answers can be null
+   - Fixed TypeScript errors in the question mapping function

+3. **Error Handling**:
+   - Maintained the existing robust error handling for database operations
+   - Ensured empty results are returned properly when the database is empty

 ### Breadcrumbs Navigation Update - March 14, 2025

 We have updated the breadcrumbs navigation in the Interview Prep pages: